curtis628/xenon-smartshop-example/README.md

 # xenon-smartshop-example

-An simple, distributed application composed of microservices.
+A simple, distributed application composed of microservices.
 All services are implemented with [Xenon](https://github.com/vmware/xenon/).

 ## Build and Run product-service